 Therefore, we conclude that separation is permitted by way of principle, rather than by a specific directive from scripture.
 Separation must be delayed for the sake of the unbelieving partner (1 Cor.
 7:14-16; 1 Peter 3:1-2) or for the believing partner (1 Peter 3:1-2).
 If separation must occur, it must be for a time of prayer and the wife should remain in submission to her husband.
 If separation occurs, it should only be done under counsel with the goal of the spouses resuming a normal marital relationship as soon as possible.
 Finally, sinning by violating God’s principles will not resolve sin in the marital relationship.
 God has established protections for both spouses that must be enjoined.

-In the event that separation results in the couple not returning to living together after some short period because one spouse refuses to return, the process of church discipline must be followed as described in Matt.
+In the event that separation results in the couple not returning to living together after some short period because one spouse refuses to return, the process of church discipline should seriously be considered as described in Matt.
 18:15-17.
 The unwilling spouse has violated God’s standard for a biblical divorce.
+In the event that it is concluded the spouse cannot return to home due to a high risk of violence in the home, then are two options.
+First, a long term separation should be considered.
+Second, if divorce occurs then both spouses should remain unmarried since remarriage will result in adultery.
+In the event the abusing spouses, then the abused spouse can remarry.

 Marriage In Splendor – God’s View (MP3)